Perth WA · 50+ lenders compared

 Fixed Rate Loan

 Your rate is locked for a set period — typically one to five years — giving you complete certainty over repayments regardless of market movements.
 Fixed loans suit borrowers with tight budgets or those who expect rates to rise during the fixed term.
-At the end of the fixed period, the loan reverts to variable, at which point you can re-fix or switch.
-Note: breaking a fixed loan early can carry significant costs.

 Ask us about fixed loans